boranblok/nntpPoster/Util/userconf/readme.txt

 # Method used to verify that the upload was placed on the index.
 # Supported values are 'NewznabSearch' which uses the newznab method (default)
-# or 'PostVerify' which uses a custom post verification method.
+# 'PostVerify' which uses a custom post verification method.
+# or 'Dummy' which always considers an upload as successful and therefore cleans up the backup folder after VerifierIntervalMinutes
 VerificationType=NewznabSearch

 # API url that is used to search the indexer.